xamenzie/Maxx-Light/README.md

 ## Basic Collections structure

-Create basic collection strucure when setup a new scene, to keep organised.
+Create basic collection strucure to keep organised.
 It presents with this tree structure :

 __ Scene<br>
 __ Tech<br>